dejanbogdanovski/website-repos/README.md

 ```
 docker-compose up -d
 ```
+**Open localhost on your web browser and wait for the installation of Magento, if the installation is completed successfully, Magento luma home page will appear.**

 6. Place the code folder in your container with this command:
 ```
 docker cp code <container name bitnami>:/opt/bitnami/magento/htdocs/app